Lokathor/fermium/README.md

 method of choice.
 Homebrew or apt-get or pacman or whatever other thing.
 It's been tested with Mac/Homebrew and Debian/apt-get.
 The location of the files varies from system to system, but the `build.rs` will do its best to guess.
-If it doesn't build on your flavor of Linux file send in a PR.
+If it doesn't build on your flavor of Linux send in a PR.

 This does not work with iOS, Android, or Emscripten.
 Mostly because I don't know anything about setting up those dev environments at all.
 PRs accepted if you